-Patience, a portion of the fruit of the Spirit that comes from being like Christ.
+Patience, a portion of the fruit of the Spirit, that comes from being like Christ (Galatians 5:22-23).

-Lastly, a Jedi could be easily recognized because of both his lightsaber that hanged from his belt, and his traditional Jedi robe that he wore, making him stand out as a sore thumb in a crowd.
+Lastly, a Jedi could be easily recognized because of both his lightsaber that hung from his belt, and because of his traditional Jedi robes that he wore, making him stand out as a sore thumb in a crowd.
 Just as a Christian should be easily recognized, instead of being a chameleon of society.

 This is why I love Star Wars so much.
-Because not only is it cool to watch and read about the Jedis, but because I can also imagine myself as a Jedi for Christ!
-Perhaps it’s corny, but it has brought to me so much encouragement throughout all these years.
+Because not only is it cool to watch and to read about the Jedi, but because I can also imagine myself as a Jedi Knight for Christ!
+Perhaps it’s corny, but it has brought to me much encouragement throughout all these years.